When a couple has been married for quite some time, they may experience some changes and intimacy problems in a relationship.

 They may get too busy with their work and other daily responsibilities, and that may lead the other partner to feel neglected.

-It is important in a marriage for the couple to feel close to each other physically and emotionally.
+It is crucial in a marriage for the couple to feel close to each other physically and emotionally.
 They may find themselves drifting apart if they do not resolve their problems with intimacy quickly.

 When a physical need is not met, feelings of frustration and neglect will follow.